 They’re screaming it from the rooftops: “addiction is a disease, and you can’t stop it without medical treatment”!
 But why are they screaming it so loud, why are they browbeating us about it, why is it always mentioned with a qualifier?
 You don’t hear people constantly referring to cancer as “the disease of cancer” – it’s just “cancer”, because it’s obvious that cancer is a disease, it’s been conclusively proven that the symptoms of cancer can’t be directly stopped with mere choices – therefore no qualifier is needed.
-On the other hand, addiction to drugs and alcohol is not obviously a disease, and to call it such we must either overlook the major gaps in the disease argument, or we must completely redefine the term “disease”.
+On the other hand, addiction to drugs and alcohol is not obviously a disease, and to call it such we must either overlook the major gaps in the disease argument, or we must completely redefine the term “disease.”
+Here we will analyze a few key points and show that what we call addiction doesn’t pass muster as a real disease.

 Real Diseases versus The Disease Concept or Theory of Drug Addiction